What's open and closed in Ottawa for the August long weekend

 Statue of Colonel By in Major’s Hill Park.
 (Photo/Devyn Barrie)

-Monday is Colonel By Day in Ottawa (aka the August Civic Holiday / August long weekend, occurring on the first Monday of every August) which means a long weekend for most people in Ottawa.
+Monday is Colonel By Day in Ottawa (aka the August Civic Holiday / August long weekend, occurring on the first Monday of every August) which means a long weekend for many people in Ottawa.
 But it’s not a statutory holiday so many retail stores will be open.
 Here’s a list of what’s open and closed.

 To add to this list please email feedback@ottawastart.com